📺 Watch How to Make This Creamy Chicken Ramen

 - 2 oz ginger, sliced

-- 1 large leek, cut in half, wash it through, prepare only white part
+- 1 large leek, cut in half, wash it through, prepared only white part

 - 4 dried shiitake mushrooms